 Home-schooled students must send a copy of their curriculum for the past four years.
 If you have been following an accredited home-school program, you must provide us with that program’s published curriculum.
 If you have been taking courses at a local college or other educational institution, have the official transcript from that experience submitted to Columbia.

 If you have taken classes at a local college or university or had an instructor or tutor brought in to teach one or more particular subjects, that instructor should write the recommendation letter.
 Otherwise, your home-schooling instructor may write it, even if they are your parent.

 Home-schooled students should follow our Required Standardized Testing policy for the necessary tests.
 Please make note of the revised testing policy for 2020-2021.
 If you have a specific area of academic interest, you may wish to submit Subject Test scores in that area of interest, if available.
-Your scores can assist the Admissions Committee in evaluating content knowledge and mastery in individual disciplines.
+Test scores can assist the Admissions Committee in evaluating content knowledge and mastery in individual disciplines.